-In the next sections, we will study the challenges and present solutions for building a P2P system using Semantic Overlay net-
+In the next sections, we will study the challenges and present solutions for building a P2P system using Semantic Overlay networks.
+We will evaluate our solutions by simulating a music-sharing system based on real data from Napster [22] and OpenNap [19].
+Specifically, in this paper we will address the following challenges: